Categories

 Compliance Into the Weeds

-Compliance into the Weeds: The Department of Retribution
+Compliance into the Weeds: The Reality of AI Adoption in Corporate Compliance

 The award-winning Compliance into the Weeds is the only weekly podcast that takes a deep dive into a compliance-related topic, literally going into the weeds to explore it more fully.
 Looking for some hard-hitting insights on compliance?
 Look no further than Compliance into the Weeds!
-In this episode, Tom Fox and Matt Kelly look at the new DOJ AAG position, which will report directly to the White House.
+In this episode of Compliance into the Weeds, Tom Fox and Matt Kelly examine three recent surveys that examine the real-world impact of AI adoption in corporate environments.

 Key highlights: